Barcelona’s Nightlife Scene

 Most of these places close at 3am unfortunately but the infamous Opium, plus Pacha, keep going until 6am – of these Opium has the strongest claim to be the best club in the city, and is reliably packed to the rafters.

-To be sure of getting in you would be wise to sign up for this VIP Nightlife Tour, which ushers you into Opium like a rockstar.
+To be sure of getting into Opium, you would be wise to sign up for this VIP Nightlife Tour, which ushers you into its folds like a rockstar.

 Alternatively, book a VIP Table for up to five people for €350 (includes premium bottle of spirits + mixers).
 Just send us an email.